Jantje19/MusicStream-Plugins/README.md

 Take a look at the [example](https://github.com/Jantje19/MusicStream-Plugins/tree/master/Example).

 #### API
-The *index.js* file looks on startup in the Plugins directory.
+On startup the main *MusicStream* service looks in the Plugins directory.
 It loops though every directory and searches for an *index.js* file.
 So **there should be an *index.js* file in the root of your plugin directory.** This also means that **the name of your plugin is the name of the folder in the *Plugins* folder.**

 ##### Index.js
-The *index.js* file can contain three objects:
+The *index.js* file can contain the following three objects:
 - *clientJS*: Is used for adding JavaScript files to already created, *MusicStream* provided pages.
 This object requires:
 	- *filePath*: The path of the file you want to manipulate (for example: '/Audio/index.html').
 	- *script*: The script file you want to insert.
 This file has to be within the plugin directory.